subins2000/wikipeer/README.md

 #### Consensus

 Since we can't really trust a proxy, a consensus need to be reached to make a trust.
-A seed hash from a proxy is trusted when different proxies return the same info hash (seed hash) for a particular Share ID.
+A info hash from a proxy is trusted when different proxies return the same info hash.

-* Consensus value -> How many proxies should return the same info hash (seed hash) for it to be trusted and start downloading ?
+* Consensus value -> How many proxies should return the same info hash (info hash) for it to be trusted and start downloading ?

 ### Homepage

-The Wikipedia homepage (feed) is identified by the present date to share.
-Every proxy will by default share & seed the homepage.
+The Wikipedia homepage (feed) is identified by the language & the present date.
+Every proxy will by default seed the homepage.
 Once a client has the homepage, they will also seed it.

-* Share ID -> `p2wiki-{year}-{month}-{date}`

-A client will communicate with multiple proxies using share ID (because it can be calculated by every client).
-The proxy will respond back the seed hash.
-If all the proxies return the same share ID (see [consensus](#consensus)), the torrent of homepage is downloaded and displayed.
+When Wikipeer is visited, the client will request proxies for the "feed".
+The proxies will respond back the info hash.
+If all the proxies return the same info hash (see [consensus](#consensus)), the torrent of homepage is downloaded and displayed.
 The clients will store this homepage torrent and start seeding it.